Ray-Tracing-Systems/HydraAPI/README.md

 However if you find that for some reason you can't use one of these components, please let us know!
 Most of these components can be replaced.

-# FAQ and Problems
-* hrSceneLibraryOpen immediately lead to segmentation fault.
-Probably you have forgoten call hrInit before hrSceneLibraryOpen.
-The other case if you pass "-emptyvirtualbuffer 1" to hrInit and then open scene in HR_WRITE_DISCARD mode.

 # Acknowlegments
 This project is supported by RFBR 16-31-60048 "mol_a_dk".